tomwassenberg/certbot-ocsp-fetcher/README.md

 `certbot-ocsp-fetcher` helps you setup OCSP stapling in nginx.
 It's a Bash script that fetches and verifies OCSP responses for TLS certificates issued with [Certbot], to be used by nginx.
-This primes the OCSP cache of nginx, which is needed because of nginx bug [#812].
+This primes the OCSP cache of nginx, which is needed because of nginx's flawed implementation (see bug [#812]).
 In order for all this to be useful, you should know how to correctly set up OCSP stapling in nginx, for which you can take a look at [Mozilla's SSL Configuration Generator] for instance.
+If you use Certbot's `nginx` plugin, you can also add the `--staple-ocsp` flag to your `certbot --nginx` command(s) to configure OCSP stapling.

 The script works by utilizing the OCSP URL embedded in a certificate, and saving the OCSP responses in locations that can be referenced in the nginx